Private Prediction via PAC Privacy: Additional Experimental Results

-\cref{tab:score_vs_onehot} presents the test accuracy of PAC-private responses when privatizing the predicted confidence scores compared to one-hot vectors.
-We note that when the per-step mutual information budget $b$ is relatively large, i.e., $b\geq 2^{-8}$, privatizing confidence scores leads to slightly better utility.
-This is because in this regime, the noise required for privacy is small, and confidence scores provide more information than the one-hot predictions.
-However, when the per-step MI budget gets smaller, the utility of the PAC-private confidence scores rapidly drops to a much lower level compared to the one-hot predictions.
-In particular, when $b=2^{-32}$, for the three binary classification tasks, i.e., Census Income, Bank Marketing, and IMDb Reviews, its accuracy collapses to triviality (around 50\%), the same as the random guessing baseline.
+\textbf{Effects of Output Stability.} \cref{tab:score_vs_onehot} presents the test accuracy of PAC-private predictions when privatizing the predicted confidence scores compared to one-hot vectors.
+We note that when the per-step MI budget $b$ is relatively large, i.e., $b\geq 2^{-8}$, privatizing confidence scores leads to slightly better utility because the required noise level is low while confidence scores provide more information than the one-hot predictions.
+However, when the per-step MI budget tightens, the utility of the PAC-private confidence scores rapidly drops to a much lower level compared to the one-hot predictions.
+In particular, when $b=2^{-32}$, for the three binary classification tasks, i.e., Census Income, Bank Marketing, and IMDb Reviews, its accuracy collapses to chance.
 This is because the confidence scores are much less stable than the one-hot predictions, which leads to excessive amounts of noise required to hide the secret set $S$ when the per-step privacy budget $b$ approaches zero.
+At last, we note that the DP prediction baseline already privatizes hard-label predictions while still unable to exploit their inherent stability (cf. \cref{fig:pac_vs_dp}).